khaled-mehizel/HR-analysis/README.md

   The overall attrition rate is **19.22%**, it's a hefty percentage, it's good that management decided to get on this problem.
   - **Average job satisfaction level:** Simple AVG function.
   - **Average Monthly Rate:** Ditto.
-  - ** Employee Age Distribution:** The count of employees grouped by age group.
+  - **Employee Age Distribution:** The count of employees grouped by age group.
-  - **Attrition rate by Years in the Company:** See visualization section.

-### Employee Information:
-  - **Commute Distance:** We want a scatter plot here, so there's no need to query.
-  - **Number of Previous Companies:** We just count the number of employees and aggregate it by the current criterion.
-We'll reuse this code a few times.
-    ````
-    SELECT
-	    numcompaniesworked,
-	    COUNT(*) as num_emp,
-      COUNT(CASE WHEN Attrition = "Yes" THEN 1 ELSE NULL END)/COUNT(EmployeeNumber) AS atr_rate
-    FROM gd_hr_data
-    GROUP BY 1
-    ORDER BY 1;

-  It seems the rate is quite high for employees who only worked in one company before, 18.81% of 521.

-### Performance and compensation:
     - **Monthly Rate by Age group:** For this we'll use a **CASE** statement to divide the ages into groups.
 I decided to add this as a column to our table because we'll reuse it often.
 It's a two step process, we add the column using **ALTER TABLE** then use **UPDATE** with the case values. <br>
   This turned out to be completely unnecessary because both Tableau and Power BI allow you to bin easily with a GUI to boot, but hey you learn more everyday, right?
   <br>